kenbot/kenbot.github.io/docs/_posts/2024-02-13-drop-the-brand-talk-about-the-mechanism.markdown

 >
 > __Gemma__: Sure, good idea.
 Now on to the next thing...

-Harald is doing two new things here: he's respecting that Gemma is trying to solve a particular problem, and he's talking about a select minimum of functional programming mechanisms in a way that directly connects them to the solution.
+Harald is doing two new things here: he's respecting that Gemma is trying to solve a particular problem, and he's talking about a select minimum of FP mechanisms in a way that directly connects them to the solution.
 Gemma might ask more questions later and be willing to go deeper -- or not -- but for the time being she has a direct line of sight to the problem, and a solution that has been improved in particular ways.

 By focusing on the cure instead of the medicine -- mechanism instead of brand -- opinions could be swayed and progress made, without waste and confusion.